The exam consists of a coding project and an exit interview. Both of these exam components are available only in English at this time.

 - After you complete the exam, you will submit it for grading.

 - Immediately following submission you will be asked to verify your identity.
-Please have your government-issued ID (driver's license, passport, etc.) ready.
+Please have your government-issued ID (such as a driver's license or passport) ready.

 - If you qualify, you will be able to set up your exit interview.
 In this section, you will explain your work, and provide proof of your identity.